BeatleJuicePack/Bash/rhNvidiaInstaller/README.md

 ### Example installation

-Download the file "nvidiaInstaller.sh" from my repository.
+Download the file "nvidiaInstaller.sh" from my github repository.

 Download the appropriate "Nvidia-Linux...*.run" file (based on your graphics card) from Nvidia's website: https://www.nvidia.com/Download/index.aspx?lang=en-us

-Once downloaded gain root access and begin the script by running the command " source nvidiaInstaller.sh".
+Once downloaded gain root access and begin the script by running the command, "source nvidiaInstaller.sh".
 This will install the necessary packages/dependencies and modify your grub file to blacklist nouveau drivers and reboot the system.

 ATTENTION: Once the script has finished you must still run "Nvidia-Linux...*.run".
 This step is very simply performed by: